dmd-program/dmd-100/projects/ritual/develop_storyboard.md

 ## Report in

 1. Submit photos or scans of your journal pages to the Studio.
-2. Submit the Ritual Storyboard to the studio, either a marked-up PDF or scan or photo.
+2. Submit the Ritual Storyboard to the studio, either as a marked-up PDF or scanned/photographed image.